-Annex A contains the fundamental principles of loudness rating calculations and explains the relations between Recommendations P.76, P.78 and P.79 as well as the physical basis of this Recommendation.
+Annex A contains the fundamental principles of loudness rating calculations and explains the relations between [ITU-T P.76], [ITU-T P.78] and this Recommendation as well as the physical basis of this Recommendation.

-Annex B explains the fundamental concept of the Sidetone Masking Rating (STMR) used for evaluation of the talker's sidetone.
+Annex B explains the fundamental concept of the sidetone masking rating (STMR) used for evaluation of the talker's sidetone.